 A group of six (5 male and 1 female) from Syria, Egypt, Eritrea and Sudan was chain pushed back from Slovenia to Croatia, then directly from Croatia to Bosnia.

-The group of six left from Velika Kladuša (BIH) on January 13, 2019.
+The group left from Velika Kladuša (BIH) on January 13, 2019.
 After walking for nine days in Croatia, they reached Slovenia.
 While walking through Croatia, the group faced deep snow, reaching up to their legs, for the main part of their journey.
 After crossing the border of Slovenia, the group continued walking for around 25 km, which took them two days.
 They already had tried previously that month, to enter Slovenia in order to request asylum.

 After two days and nights, they entered a town in Slovenia on the morning of January 25, with the intention of finding a police station to turn themselves in and request asylum.